Amish Mafia: Authenticity and criticism

 The veracity of the events depicted on the series has been widely questioned, with The New York Times noting that "An early credit warns of 'select re-enactments', and since we're never later told whether we're watching staged scenes, it's fairly safe to assume that everything is staged."
 Additionally, "A closing credit clarifies that 're-creations are based on eyewitness accounts, testimonials and the legend of the Amish Mafia'."
 It is not publicly known which scenes are based on accounts and testimonials and which are based on legend.

 The series has been strongly criticized by scholars of the Amish.
 Donald Kraybill, an Elizabethtown College professor and prominent researcher of and author about the Anabaptist lifestyle, commented about Levi allegedly being an unbaptized Amish: "Baptism is essential in the Amish faith: Either you're in or you're out."
-Also, Kraybill and others observed that genuine Amish people wouldn't appear on camera, as their faith forbids it.
+However, during his appearance on The Dr. Phil Show, Levi claimed to have been baptized as a New Order Amish.
+Nevertheless, Kraybill and others observed that genuine Amish people wouldn't appear on camera, as their faith forbids it.
 Such criticisms include: "To call these shows documentaries is a fraudulent lie," and "[the show] is just sort of an example of the foolishness and stupidity and lies—misrepresentations I should say—that are promoted [about the Amish] in television...These production crews should be ashamed of trying to say that represents Amish life."